swatson-phillips/GT-CS-3312-SampleRepo/ConferencePresentations/2021-CPTSC/2021-CPTSC-Disciplinary-Specific-Technical-Communication-for-the-Workplace-Notes.md

 ----
 # Suzy Watson-Phillips
-- 10++ yr industry experience
+- 10++ yr industry software development experience
-- started teaching course in 2015 via a shared appointment with GTRI
+- started teaching course in 2015 via a shared appointment with GTRI (have seen it's evolution)
-- provides anecdotal
+- provides anecdotal information of the importance of the course topics

 # Documenting Technical Design
 - Traditional Detailed Design Document